 Throughout history, the way people give and receive wedding gifts has continued to evolve and we are currently seeing its latest adaptation through the rise of online wedding gift registries.

-Digital platforms like Gravy are reimagining the gifting landscape by providing couples with new ways to ask for and receive all kinds of wedding gifts.
+Digital platforms like Hitchd are reimagining the gifting landscape by providing couples with new ways to ask for and receive all kinds of wedding gifts.
 However, many couples still opt for traditional wishing wells, suggesting there are pros and cons to both.

 For modern couples, the decision of whether to have an online wedding registry or wishing well typically has less to do with what they’d like to receive as a wedding gift (read: cash) and more to do with how they would like the experience to play out for their guests.